2023 Best Value Agricultural Production Schools in the Great Lakes Region

 As a testament to the quality of education it offers, Cincinnati State also is in the top 20% of our Best Agricultural Production Schools in the Great Lakes Region ranking.

-Purdue undergraduate students pay an average of $28,794 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Purdue are $28,794 per year.
 On average, agricultural production graduates from Purdue take out $15,389 in student loans while working on their degree.

-In addition to its great value ranking, Purdue is in the top 5% of all schools on our Best Agricultural Production Schools in the Great Lakes Region list.
+As a testament to the quality of education it offers, Purdue also is in the top 5% of our Best Agricultural Production Schools in the Great Lakes Region ranking.

 Full Agricultural Production at Purdue University - Main Campus Report